fankahou/Minishell/README.md

     - It will now always be created/read in pwd at the point of execution
 - Fixed stdin and stdout showing up in valgrind because of dup2()
 - `export VAR` (without = equals sign) no longer overwrites the value of VAR
+- fixed spaces ot tabs in commant -> invalid read of size 1

 18.04.2025: (Ka Hou)
 - checked with funcheck and fixed some leaks if malloc fails